 Straight 2 -1

-If the dealer or the player do not have a Straight or Better then the Two Way bet is lost and surrendered to the House.
-If the Dealer does not qualify, the players Blind and where wagered the Flop and/or River bets are returned to player.
+If the dealer or the players do not have a Straight or better then the Two Way bet is lost and surrendered to the House.
+If the dealer does not qualify, the player’s Blind - and where wagered - the Flop and/or River bets are returned to player.

-The Dealer will then ascertain the players best poker hand by using one, both or neither of their two hole cards.
-If the Dealer’s hand has a higher poker hand than the players then the Ante wager will be lost and surrendered to the House.
-If the players hand has a higher poker hand than the Dealers’ hand then their Ante bet is paid even money (1-1).
+The dealer will then ascertain the player’s best Poker hand by using one, both or neither of their two Hole cards.
+If the dealer’s hand has a higher Poker hand than the player’s, then the Ante wager will be lost and surrendered to the House.
+If the player’s hand is higher than the dealer’s then their Ante bet is paid even money (1-1).

-If the Dealer and players hands are of exactly equal ranking then this is a standoff and all the players wagers are returned to them with the exception of the Two Way bet which is then determine by if the hand is a Straight or better.
+If the dealer and players’ hands are of exactly equal ranking then this is a standoff and all the players wagers are returned to them with the exception of the Two Way bet which is then determined by whether the hand is a Straight or better.